a-krishnamachar/nba-shots-visualization/UserStudyTasks.md

 Tasks for User Study
-1. Where does it seem like Stephen Curry takes the majority of his shots on the map?
+1. Where does it seem like Danny Green takes the majority of his shots on the map?
 What about Ben Simmons?
 2. How many three pointers did Ben Simmons make?
 3. Did Stephen Curry attempt more 2-point field goals or 3-point goals?
 4. How do you interpret the Accuracy v.
 Distance from Hoop graph?